 The Retirement Interest Only Mortgage is available to people over 55.
-It’s a loan secured against the value of your home.
+It’s a loan secured against your home.
 You pay the interest each month, which means the amount you owe doesn’t increase over time.

 You can use it for most purposes (including paying off an existing mortgage).
 What's more, you don't have to repay the loan until you, or the last remaining borrower, die or move permanently into long-term care.

 Our Retirement Interest Only Mortgage can only be taken out with a mortgage adviser.

 As a last resort, your home may be repossessed if you do not keep up with payments.

 Download our Later Life Mortgage guide to find out more.

 - Use the money however you want

 You can spend it in all sorts of ways.
 This includes home and lifestyle improvements, helping children buy their first property or supporting grandchildren with their education.
 If you give the money away, they may need to pay inheritance tax in the future.
 There are few restrictions on how you spend the money.
 You can even pay off an existing mortgage.

 The interest due is payable by you in full each month.
 In this way, you always know how much you owe.

 You don't have to repay the loan on a specific date.
 It’s repaid on your death or when you move permanently into long-term care.
 At this point, the property is sold and the loan repaid.
 If you take out the loan with someone else, the property isn’t sold until both of you have either died or moved permanently into long-term care.